Dreams of Provence Virtual Connections during Covid-19

 Coaching: Based in Provence, Rebecca Ronane is the founder of a women’s group called Network Provence (read more).
 The group usually meets in person, currently, meetings take place via Zoom.
 Rebecca has created a new online club – Forward after Fifty Inner Circle – for women who advance with attitude.
 It’s a dedicated space to focus on wisdom and everything that affects this age group.
 Included is a monthly two-hour group coaching on different confidence-boosting subjects, Q & A sessions with women who’ve made a difference to the Forward after Fifty sphere.
 There is also a private Facebook group.
 The club provides the opportunity to dig deep into what matter’s for going forward after fifty.
 For details, please follow this link.

-Marketing: For over 14 years, Ameena Gorton has worked with international companies and small business owners to hone their marketing approach.
+Marketing: For over 14 years, Ameena Gorton has worked with international companies and small business owners to hone their marketing approaches.
 Ameena leverages her experience to help clients who are launching something new or struggling to refresh messaging.
 This lady does her research to understand your business and bottlenecks quickly.
 Book a “Spark Session” (1-5 calls) with Ameena and jump-start your business focus.
 Here is a recent blog post that she wrote: How do I promote my business during the Coronavirus pandemic?

 Need help with Technology?
 Based Apt, IT Engineer Chris Mallon is ready to help with your technology challenges, and computer issues remotely.
 If anyone needs help with their PC or home technology set up in general, then they can email Chris directly firstname.lastname@example.org, and he’ll do his very best to help them out.